 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users to do the following to mitigate the risks:
+US-CERT encourages users to take the following preventative measures to help mitigate the security risks:

-US-CERT encourages users and administrators to review Adobe Security Bulletin APBS10-02 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review the security advisories listed in the Cisco IOS Software Security Advisory bundled publication (cisco-sa-20100324-bundle) and apply any necessary updates to help mitigate the risks.

 The Mozilla Foundation has released Firefox 3.6.2 to address multiple security issues, including a critical vulnerability that may allow a remote attacker to execute arbitrary code.

 US-CERT encourages users and administrators to do the following to help mitigate the risks:

 - Review Mozilla Foundation Security Advisory 2010-08.

 - Upgrade to Firefox 3.6.2